 Whilst working with gemstones, due to their unknown nature (authenticity, origin, flaws and weak points etc) they are supplied at your own risk.
 Please note that whilst every care will be taken whilst removing stones and/or re-setting them into a new piece (a process that involves large amounts of pressure to push metal onto the gemstone to secure it) I cannot be held responsible of any damage that may occur.

 Due to the variable factors stated each enquiry is dealt with on an individual basis.
 From the information you give me I will be able to determine what processes are best suited to achieve your chosen design and whether any ‘new’ metal is required.
 I hope that the above information about the processes gives you a good overview of the work involved and what is possible in transforming old pieces of jewellery into something newly created especially for you.
 Please bear in mind that due to the extra time and work involved in reusing, reworking and remodelling jewellery, these types of commissions are usually from around £500 for a plain band or from £750 for something that has more details such as the leaf design.
-There is no hard and fast rule but I hope this gives you an idea as it really does depend on what you have and what you would like it made into.
+There is no hard and fast rule but I hope this gives you an idea as it really does depend on what jewellery you have to work with and what you would like it made into.

 Discussing your commission